 The First Nations Schools Association (FNSA) invites First Nations school educators and administrators to our conference and annual general meeting, where we will explore a wide range of effective practices in classroom instruction, school administration and key areas of professional growth.

-$0 FNSA Authorized Representatives (1 per school) – you can check this page for the most current list of FNSA Authorized Representatives.
+$0 for FNSA Authorized Representatives (1 per school) – see this page for the most current list of FNSA Authorized Representatives.
 Instructions for updating your representative or assigning a proxy are also available at that link.

 2016 Conference Gallery